frederickbyte/portfolio/content/blog/nuclear-power/index.md

 In fact, here is part of what the US Nuclear Regulatory Commission [says](https://www.nrc.gov/reading-rm/doc-collections/fact-sheets/3mile-isle.html) about the health effects of the event:

 > The approximately 2 million people around TMI-2 during the accident are estimated to have received an average radiation dose of only about 1 millirem above the usual background dose.
-> To put this into context, exposure from a chest X-ray is about 6 millirem and the area’s natural radioactive background dose is about 100-125 millirem per year… In spite of serious damage to the reactor, the actual release had negligible effects on the physical health of individuals or the environment.
+> To put this into context, exposure from a chest X-ray is about 6 millirem and the area’s natural radioactive background dose is about 100-125 millirem per year… In spite of serious damage to the reactor,
+> the actual release had negligible effects on the physical health of individuals or the environment.

 We could spend all day looking at each historical event.
 But the case is clear: nuclear power is safe.

-In essence, _nuclear power is the safest form of major energy production_.
+Not only is it safe, but nuclear power is the _safest form of major energy production_.

 # Nuclear power is reliable